 "And our trading partners love to visit Brisbane – it's so close to the Gold Coast.
 After visiting here, they absolutely rave about it."

-Brisbane Marketing and the Queensland Government are both actively courting the advanced manufacturing sector with visions of Brisbane emerging over the next decade as an internationally recognised hub for niche manufacturing technologies.
+Brisbane Economic Development Agency and the Queensland Government are both actively courting the advanced manufacturing sector with visions of Brisbane emerging over the next decade as an internationally recognised hub for niche manufacturing technologies.